 The United States should have a constructive international economic policy, rather than a defensive one that blames global forces for its ills.
-Such a policy would start with the recognition that the United States has not been subjected to reckless economic opening by Washington elites.
-Instead, the rest of the world is continuing to further integrate economically while the U.S. withdraws.
+Such a policy would start with the recognition that the United States has not been subjected to reckless economic opening by Washington elites and that the rest of the world is continuing to further integrate without it.
 Globalization goes on no matter what, and trade in particular is more resilient to U.S. withdrawal than many would like to believe.
 Where there are real comparative advantages in production, yielding large cost or quality differentials, purchasers will find a way to get the goods and services they want.
 No single economy's tariff regime can ever control a significant part of world trade, even when leveraging a large internal market; the rest of the world is always larger, and the opportunities missed are always found by someone else.
-As technology makes international commerce ever more transparent and mobile the U.S. economy's unilateral efforts to defensively withdraw from the world will become only more futile.
+As technology makes international commerce ever more transparent and efficient, the U.S. economy's unilateral efforts to defensively withdraw from it will become only more futile.